nrnsyzn/VPC-Traffic-Flow-and-Security/README.md

 - Default NACLs: Allow all traffic.
 - Custom NACLs: Deny all traffic by default until rules are defined.

-NACLs are great for setting **broad security rules** — for instance, blocking all traffic from a suspicious IP range.
+NACLs are great for setting **broad security rules**. for instance, blocking all traffic from a suspicious IP range.

 ---